isle-project/isle-dashboard/README.md

 ## Introduction

-An online dashboard used to deploy, organize and monitor *interactive statistics learning environment* (ISLE) lessons.
+An online dashboard used to deploy, organize and monitor *integrated statistics learning environment* (ISLE) lessons.
+Other parts of the ISLE environment are:

+-   the [isle-editor][isle-editor] is used to author ISLE lessons
+-   the [isle-server][isle-server] is the server program responsible for user management and data storage

 #### [Open Documentation][docs]